 Sonning Common Health Walks

-Walks available every day of the week of varying lengths and levels of difficulty, please see website for timings and start location www.sonningcommonhealthwalks.co.uk or contact 07789 717017
+Walks available every day of the week of varying lengths and levels of difficulty, please see website for timings and start location www.sonningcommonhealthwalks.co.uk.

 Goring Gap Health Walks

 Walks every day except Mondays and Wednesday.
 Different lengths and grades.
-See www.goringgapwalks.co.uk or contact 01491 873092.
+See www.goringgapwalks.co.uk.

 Abingdon Health Walks

-White Horse Leisure Centre, Mondays and Wednesdays at 10:30.
-For further details call 01235 531769 or see website Abingdon Health Walks.
+White Horse Leisure Centre, Mondays, Wednesdays and Fridays at 10:30.
+For further details see website Abingdon Health Walks.

 Viv Boorman, the Abingdon Health Walks Voluntary Coordinator, gives a flavour of health walks by describing the origin and development of the Abingdon walks: